marc-shade/agentic-system-oss/ONBOARDING_COMPLETE.md

 ```

 The bootstrap script will:
-1. Detect which CLI platform is installed (Claude Code, OpenAI Code, or Gemini CLI)
+1. Detect which CLI platform is installed (Claude Code, OpenAI Codex, or Gemini CLI)
 2. Check for Python 3.10+, Git, and other prerequisites
 3. Prompt for GitHub Personal Access Token
 4. Ask for node ID and configuration